syncfusion-content/wpf-docs/wpf/PropertyGrid/Appearance.md

 ![PropertyGrid with tool tip and without tool tip](Appearance_images/Appearance_EnableToolTip.png)

-Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Apperance) to download the sample that showcases the `Background`,`ToolTip` and `Foreground` support.
+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Apperance) to download the sample that showcases the UI customization and styling support.

 ## Theme

-The appearance of the `PropertyGrid` control can be customized by using the [SfSkinManager.SetVisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinmanager.Wpf~Syncfusion.SfSkinmanager.SfSkinmanager~SetVisualStyle.html) method.
+We can customize the appearance of the `PropertyGrid` control by using the [SfSkinManager.SetVisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinmanager.Wpf~Syncfusion.SfSkinmanager.SfSkinmanager~SetVisualStyle.html) method.
 The following are the various built-in visual styles for `PropertyGrid` control.

 * Blend
 * Default